 So, working with The Souvenir Society, we took it upon ourselves to design, coordinate and code for a cause with our charity project, Pattern For Yemen.

-15 artists donated work to be printed onto a limited edition of 50 art cloths, which are currently being sold online and at our upcoming exhibition with all proceeds going to the International Committee of the Red Cross.
+15 artists donated work to be printed onto a limited edition of 50 art cloths, which were sold online and at an exhibition and auction with all proceeds going to Unicef.
 We styled, shot and marketed the works via social media, our website and press.

 Our incredible global line up of artists include Ronan Bouroullec, Nathalie Du Pasquier, Atelier Bingo, Marcus James, Wang & Söderström, Bec Smith, Rhonda Drakeford, Karan Singh, Michael Wall, Andy Murray, Anna Kövesces, Elke Kramer, ALL Knitwear, Tin & Ed, and Amelia Graham.